krishnap25/tRFA/README.md

 This code provides a PyTorch implementation of robust aggregation algorithms for federated learning.
-This codebase is based on a fork of the [Leaf](leaf.cmu.edu) benchmark suite and provides scripts to reproduce the experimental results in the paper [Robust Aggregation for Federated Learning](https://ieeexplore.ieee.org/document/9721118/).
+This codebase provides scripts to reproduce the experimental results in the paper [Robust Aggregation for Federated Learning](https://ieeexplore.ieee.org/document/9721118/).

-If you use this code, please cite the paper using the bibtex reference below
+If you use this code, please cite the paper using the Bibtex reference below

 ```
 @article{pillutla2022robust,